Climate Change: Part 39.

 two historical fire records.

-U.S. scheduled to withdraw from the Paris agreement.
+U.S. withdraws from the Paris agreement.

 UN warns massive cut to carbon footprint required.